belastingdienst/opr-paas/docs/user-guide/03_common_usecases.md

 Once the Paas has been applied, the Paas operator takes over and the following happens:

-- The following namespaces are created: my-kewl-app, my-kewl-app-forgejo, my-kewl-app-tekton, my-kewl-app-vault, my-kewl-app-harbor, my-kewl-app-argocd, my-kewl-app-grafana, my-kewl-app-prod;
+- The following namespaces are created: my-kewl-app-forgejo, my-kewl-app-tekton, my-kewl-app-vault, my-kewl-app-harbor, my-kewl-app-argocd, my-kewl-app-grafana, my-kewl-app-prod;
 - The following ClusterResourceQuotas are created: my-kewl-app, my-kewl-app-forgejo, my-kewl-app-tekton, my-kewl-app-vault, my-kewl-app-harbor, my-kewl-app-argocd, my-kewl-app-grafana;
-    - Namespaces my-kewl-app and my-kewl-app-prod are linked to ClusterResourceQuota my-kewl-app;
+    - Namespaces my-kewl-app-prod are linked to ClusterResourceQuota my-kewl-app;
     - all other namespaces are linked to their own ClusterResourceQuotas named exactly like the namespace;
 - In a namespace with a cluster-wide ArgoCD the list generator in the ApplicationSets belonging to the enabled capabilities are extended with an extra item for this Paas,